WISVCH/nwerc-2022/content/schedule/lunch.md

 ---

 ## Location
-The speech takes place in the Canteen of the [Aula Conference Centre](https://iamap.tudelft.nl/en/poi/aula-conference-center/).
+The lunch takes place in the Canteen of the [Aula Conference Centre](https://iamap.tudelft.nl/en/poi/aula-conference-center/).
 The Canteen is on the first floor.

 For directions, see the [Location page]({{< relref "location" >}} "Location").